What Happens At The Postpartum Checkup

 It’s been a long road since that first prenatal appointment.
-Six weeks after giving birth, it’s time to visit your doctor for your last checkup.
-If you had a C-section, you’ll probably be asked to come in sooner to make sure you’re healing properly from surgery.
+Now, six weeks after giving birth, it’s time to visit your doctor for your last checkup.
+If you had a c-section, you’ll probably be asked to come in sooner to make sure you’re healing properly from surgery.

-Since this post baby stuff is completely new to you—the aches, the pains, the emotions—write down all your questions beforehand.
-There are no stupid questions and it’s completely expected that you’ll want a few answers at this visit.
+Since this postbaby stuff is completely new to you—the aches, the pains, the emotions—write down all your questions beforehand.
+Remember: There are no stupid questions and it’s completely expected that you’ll want a few (or more!) answers at this visit.

-"I usually talk to my patients about how the pregnancy and delivery went," says Dr. Laura Riley.
+"I usually talk to my patients about how the pregnancy and delivery went," says Laura Riley, MD, the director of Labor and Delivery at Massachusetts General Hospital.
 "We discuss breastfeeding and when they're going back to work.
 I also talk about diet and exercise.
 It's important for your health to lose the baby weight."

 It’s an especially good time to discuss birth control options.
 Just because you’re breastfeeding and not menstruating doesn’t mean you still can’t get pregnant.
 "Risk of complications in a subsequent pregnancy is lowest when you wait at least nine months after delivery to conceive again," says Riley.